We need art

 Finland needs art more than ever.
 The ability to think creatively is a prerequisite for growth and innovations.
 The University of the Arts Helsinki needs resources to support new forms of expression and different development projects, which aim to create new ways for art to have an impact in our society.

 We are collecting capital to the University of the Arts Helsinki from corporations, communities, foundations and private persons until 30 June 2017.
 The funding target is 5 million euros.
-The government will support university fundraising by matching the capital with a sum that can be up to triple the sum of the donations.
+The Finnish state will support the universities’ fundraising with a total of 150 million euros.
+The goal of the University of the Arts Helsinki is to collect 5 million euros, which can grow up to 12.5 million euros after the state’s matched funding.

 The donations will increase our capital, which we’ll use to make the university an even better place to study, conduct research, and make a difference.
 Our gift to you is the most current art and a strong cultural life.
 By donating to the University of the Arts Helsinki, you can give your support to our unique art education and invest in the future of art in Finland.